adamziel/react-router-named-routes/README.md

 <Link to="todo.edit" params={{id: 123}}>Edit</Link>
 ```

-## You don't like monkey-patching?
+## React-router 3.0+

-There is an alternative way of working with this package if you don't like the previous example.
+There is an alternative way of working with this package.
 You may just use `<Link />` component provided by this package instead
 of the one provided by `react-router`.
 This requires some refactoring but
 not that much: